pajouheshgar/Pajouheshgar.github.io/src/blog/posts/pandora-artificial-life.md

 [^lagr]: In fluid mechanics and field theories, the *Eulerian* view tracks a fixed point in space and asks what passes through it; the *Lagrangian* view follows individual parcels as they move.
 Grid-based systems like Lenia are naturally Eulerian — spatial location is the index.
 Particle systems are Lagrangian — each particle carries a persistent identity, so attaching per-particle properties (species, orientation, memory) is trivial.

-Pandora is our implementation of Particle Lenia extended along two axes: **multiple interacting species** and **massive scale** (up to millions of particles).
+Pandora is our implementation of Particle Lenia extended along three axes: a **per-particle state vector** that modulates every interaction, **multiple interacting species**, and **massive scale** (up to millions of particles).
 The source code — including a WebGPU implementation (what runs in the demo above) and a CUDA + PyTorch implementation for research use — is available at [github.com/TheDevilWillBeBee/Pandora](https://github.com/TheDevilWillBeBee/Pandora).

 ## Motivation: Multiple Species